MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 -  LLKERNEL_impl.h

-   Defines the set of functions that the BSP must implement to manage memory allocation of dynamically installed applications.
+   Defines the set of functions that the BSP must implement to manage memory allocation of dynamically installed Applications.

 .. _LLSP-API-SECTION: